 If your workers’ compensation claim is initially denied, you have the option of beginning the appeals process to recover benefits.
 Appealing your claim adds more time to your workers’ compensation case, and therefore, more expenses that are left uncovered in the meantime.
 A claim that is eventually approved through the appeals process could qualify for the payment of retroactive benefits, particularly wages that were lost while you were unable to work.

 The issue of retroactive pay is one of the most complex elements of a workers’ compensation case.
-For advice regarding the details of your claim, contact The Law Offices of Nathaniel F. Hansford.
+For advice regarding the details of your claim, contact Hansford McDaniel LLC.

-The team of attorneys at The Law Offices of Nathaniel F. Hansford are dedicated to helping you recover the benefits you deserve following an on-the-job accident.
+The team of attorneys at Hansford McDaniel LLC are dedicated to helping you recover the benefits you deserve following an on-the-job accident.
 We offer free consultations — call us at (770) 741-2825 or schedule a time to talk through our form.